YoungLink4/younglink4.github.io/_posts/2017-02-21-Wrong-Order.md

 Somehow whenever it comes to Trump, things start to get weird.

   1. Trump [talks](https://www.nytimes.com/2017/02/19/world/europe/last-night-in-sweden-trumps-remark-baffles-a-nation.html) about the migration in Sweden.
 Even though nothing happened the night before there.
-  >You look at what’s happening in Germany, you look at what’s happening last night in Sweden.
+  >You look at what's happening in Germany, you look at what's happening last night in Sweden.
 Sweden, who would believe this?

   2. Then he [explains](http://www.nbcnews.com/news/us-news/donald-trump-explains-sweden-terror-comment-baffled-nation-n723006) his comment, saying it didn't point to a specific event, but rather something Fox News broadcasted earlier.
 (Which kinda doesn't make it any better at all)